Attoumassa/book_rating_prediction_model/README.md

 streamlit run report/report.py
 ```

+Note: If the interactive version of the report doesn't work on your computer for whichever reason, a static export has been made and can be found in the following pdf file: `report/report.pdf`

 ## 3. How to Use the Project

 The project consists of a jupyter notebook.
 Simply run each cell and read the comments.